hitesh-goel/ekanek/README.md

       "asset_id": "cf1b9fb6-f73f-11ea-8f66-dfd6f5da7240"
   }'
   ```
+  TODO: create a tiny url which can be shared to download the asset.
-- Download the asset from the browser by the url link
+- **Download**: Download the asset from the browser by the url link replace the asset_id in query param with the id from the previous list.
  ```
   http://localhost:8080/api/v1/asset/download?asset_id=asset_id
   ```
   If asset is not public then you will need to pass Authorization header to download the asset.
-- Delete the asset
+- **Delete the asset**: Passive deletion of Asset
    ```
   curl --location --request PUT 'http://localhost:8080/api/v1/asset/delete' \
   --header 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2Nzc5MjYzMTEsImlhdCI6MTYwMDE2NjMxMSwidWlkIjoiOTk4NDQxMGEtZjczZi0xMWVhLThmNjYtMGI2MTE4ZmI3ZmVkIn0.LIgV21D3j5OFrPltOrqgKDIK6rM0M5MtCFopQ_SW0lY' \